-- Femto from Berserk is Black with Red Eyes But as Griffith the colors of The Trope are inverted
+- Femto from Berserk is black with red eyes, but as Griffith the colors of this trope are inverted.

 - Judar from Magi – Labyrinth of Magic follows this color scheme to a T. He's the Darker and Edgier Foil to Aladdin, and Artistic License often gives him glowing red eyes when he's using black Rukh.